-À Table!: The French Meal in Seven Courses (Part 1) Posted by mtaulier on Apr 2, 2014 in Cooking, Culture, Uncategorized, Wine
+À Table!: The French Meal in Seven Courses (Part 1) Posted by mtaulier on Apr 2, 2014 in Culture, Uncategorized

 “Sit down for a French meal and expect to stay seated for at least a couple hours.”
 I remember hearing someone say these words many years ago and later realized truer words were never spoken.